aehasan/CS125QuizPrepSpring21/week4/QuizPrep.md

 5. How is a `String` different from a `char[]`?

-6. How can we make a 4d array of doubles with dimensions 10x50x5x2?
+6. How can we make a 4d array of `double`s with dimensions 10x50x5x2?

 7. When to use `.length` and when to use `.length()`?
 8. When to use `==` and when to use `.equals()`?